Bone grafting is a procedure usually needed when there is not enough bone available to support the placement of dental implants.

 A bone grafting procedure involves adding bone or bone grafting material to the affected area.
 Bone graft materials can be easily acquired from other areas of the jaw or from pre-packaged bone graft mineral.

-When tooth is extracted, the bone around the extraction site tends to collapse inward and shrink.
+When a tooth is extracted, the bone around the extraction site tends to collapse inward and shrink.
 However, bone can be preserved and enhanced by adding bone material to the site.

 The maxillary sinuses are the empty pockets behind your cheeks, above the upper back teeth.
 Sometimes, after an upper molar is pulled and the socket heals, a thin layer of bone will stay underneath the sinus.